JuliaManifolds/Manopt.jl/docs/src/solvers/truncatedConjugateGradient.md

 1. The $\operatorname{P}(\cdot)$ denotes the symmetric, positivedeﬁnite preconditioner.
 It is required if a randomized approach is used i.e. using a random tangent vector $\eta$`=`[`randomTVector`](@ref)`(M,x)` as initial vector.
 The idea behind it is to avoid saddle points.
 Preconditioning is simply a rescaling of the variables and thus a redeﬁnition of the shape of the trust region.
+Ideally $\operatorname{P}(\cdot)$ is a cheap, positive approximationof the inverse of the Hessian of $F$ at $x$.
 On default, the preconditioner is just the identity.
 2. To step number 2: Obtain $\tau$ the positive root of
     $\left\lVert \eta_k + \tau \delta_k \right\rVert_{\operatorname{P}, x} = \Delta$